CuzImSyntax/dis.py/README.rst

 To install the library without full voice support, you can just run the following command:

-Warning: This is currently still pointing to the old discord.py library and will be updated soon You can install discordIO via git if you want to contribute or test the library.
+Warning: This is currently still pointing to the old discord.py library and will be updated soon You can install dis.py via git if you want to contribute or test the library.

 .. code:: sh